qgis/QGIS-Documentation/docs/user_manual/introduction/project_files.rst

 .. _`saveprojecttodb`:

-Projects can also be saved/loaded to/from a PostgreSQL database using the following Project menu items:
+Projects can also be saved/loaded to/from a PostgreSQL, GeoPackage or Oracle database using the following Project menu items:

 * :menuselection:`Project --> Open from`
 * :menuselection:`Project --> Save to`

-Both menu items have a sub-menu with a list of extra project storage implementations (PostgreSQL and GeoPackage).
+Both menu items have a sub-menu with a list of extra project storage implementations (PostgreSQL, GeoPackage and Oracle).
-Clicking the action will open a dialog to pick a GeoPackage connection and project or a PostgreSQL connection, schema and project.
+Clicking the action will open a dialog to pick a GeoPackage connection and project, a PostgreSQL connection, schema and project or Oracle connection, owner and project.

-Projects stored in Geopackage or PostgreSQL can also be loaded through the QGIS browser panel, either by double-clicking them or by dragging them to the map canvas.
+Projects stored in GeoPackage, PostgreSQL or Oracle can also be loaded through the QGIS browser panel, either by double-clicking them or by dragging them to the map canvas.